Written By : Michelle Llamas

 Latest Updates in Aqueous Film Forming Foam Lawsuits

-As of July 2023, there were 5,227 pending AFFF lawsuits in South Carolina multidistrict litigation.
-The MDL encompasses the claims of individuals in multiple states, as well as multiple water supply companies requesting compensation for filtering the chemicals in the foam out of drinking water.
+As of December 2024, there were 7,370 pending aqueous film forming foam lawsuits in U.S. District Court for the District of South Carolina multidistrict litigation.
+MDL 2873 encompasses the claims of individuals in multiple states, as well as multiple water supply companies requesting compensation for filtering the chemicals in the foam out of drinking water.

-More cities and individuals may lay health-related claims against 3M and other manufacturers, resulting in more multi-district or individual suits worldwide.
-Kidde-Fenwal Inc., a company that makes fire control systems, is filing for bankruptcy after facing thousands of lawsuits claiming AFFF and other PFAS in its products contaminated drinking water and soil.
+More cities and individuals may lay health-related claims against 3M and other manufacturers, resulting in more multidistrict or individual suits worldwide.
+Kidde-Fenwal Inc., a company that makes fire control systems, is filing for bankruptcy after facing thousands of lawsuits claiming AFFF and other per-and polyfluoroalkyl substances in its products contaminated drinking water and soil.

 • May 2023: A court denies 3M’s motions to restrict evidence, including information about the company’s compliance with the Toxic Substances Control Act of 1976.